Height and intelligence: Explanations of the correlation

-An individual’s height is determined by a complex interplay between genes and environment.
+An individual's height is determined by a complex interplay between genes and environment.
 Statistical analysis of multiple research studies have produced a correlation between height and intelligence.
 Various genetic and environmental factors may influence height, and the reasons are sought for any correlation with measured intelligence.

 It has been suggested that increases in average height, in response to improved nutrition, have been accompanied by an increase in brain size, and is one explanation for an overall rise in measured intelligence among all tested populations that has been called the Flynn effect.

 Heritability estimates for height can be generated using comparisons among close relatives, such as between parents and children or siblings.
 To measure the effect of genetic inheritance, height comparisons are correlated with total shared genetic markers.
-Common percent values range between 60 and 80%, with high variation attributed to differences in a population’s genetic history and environment (such as climate, nutrition, and lifestyle).
+Common percent values range between 60 and 80%, with high variation attributed to differences in a population's genetic history and environment (such as climate, nutrition, and lifestyle).

-The most notable contributing environmental influences associated with the correlation of height and IQ include “diet, disease, psychosocial stress and inadequate cognitive stimulation” Populations that live under stable conditions tend to have higher values of genetic influence, while populations susceptible to events of poor nutrition and illness show greater determination from their environment.
+The most notable contributing environmental influences associated with the correlation of height and IQ include "diet, disease, psychosocial stress and inadequate cognitive stimulation" Populations that live under stable conditions tend to have higher values of genetic influence, while populations susceptible to events of poor nutrition and illness show greater determination from their environment.

 An auxological approach that emphasizes multiple influences from all aspects of life, with special attention paid to prenatal and very early child development, seem to offer the most robust and accurate portrayal of overall growth and development.
 From these perspectives, we can better understand if the correlation persists, especially within developing countries prone to environmental uncertainties.

 Height and intelligence may be correlated, but there is not significant proof of it being caused by genetics.
 There are many genes associated with genetic transmission of intelligence, but current theories of intelligence point to inheritance of intelligence from parents to be due to both genetic and environmental factors, especially as there is no concrete proof of the relationship between certain genes and intelligence.

-The correlation between height and intelligence could also be confounded by how cultural and psychological factors affect the expression of intelligence.
-It is impossible to create a culture-free test for intelligence, as different societies value and cultivate different skill sets and ways of interpreting the world.
-For example, some cultures put more emphasis on hard work than being clever, making it difficult to accurately test and compare the intelligence of different groups within a population.